grompe/BTWTweak/README.md

   This is mainly done to support long term servers, where no animals and wolves left for kilometers around.
 This can be disabled in BTWTweak.cfg.

+- (Feature now in BTW)
-- Sitting wolf cubs no longer teleport to player as they grow up.
+  Sitting wolf cubs no longer teleport to player as they grow up.

 - The void fog is gone.
 It was annoying.

+- Dynamite is now lit with hold and thrown with release of a button.
+This makes throwing dynamite more precise and much more fun!
+This feature is dedicated to the good old Blood 3D game.

+- Thrown rocks now destroy vases, and vases with blasting oil cause chain explosions.

+- Note blocks that stand on top of companion cubes will make bark sound.
+It is now possible to recreate Dogsong in Minecraft.

 # When you progress to the saw and tanned leather: